 Wide receivers can often be seen pointing at the sideline after the huddle and before they get set in their position.
 Why are they pointing toward the sideline?

-In this article, we’re going to show you why wide receivers point at the sideline.
+In this article, we will show you why wide receivers point at the sideline.

-The referee that the player is pointing at is known as the side judge, or oftentimes they will have “S” on their uniform.
+The referee that the player is pointing at is known as the side judge, or often they will have an “S” on their uniform.
 The side judge is responsible for ensuring enough players are on the line of scrimmage and looking for any pre-snap penalties.

 This referee position is crucial because he essentially controls the line of scrimmage and makes sure there are no ineligible formations.

 When he tells the referee that he’s “on,” he’s simply stating that he will be lining up on the line of scrimmage.
 This means one of his hands or feet will be lined up on the line of scrimmage, and he’s unable to make it in motion; he must be stationary.

 On the flip side, if you see a wide receiver pointing at the referee and swinging your arm backward, it’s often signifying to the referee that he’s “off.”
 Being off the line of scrimmage usually means that you’re 1 yard off the line of scrimmage, and you can go in motion.